Mercedes-Benz balance shaft problems and how to check your car.

 Very expensive repair as it requires removing the engine.

 Electromagnets bolted on the fronts of the engine head are defective and need to be replaced.

 HOW TO CHECK YOUR CAR

 Go to this page and click on Option 1 or 2.
-You will be taken to an external site where you can check engine and transmission serial number.
-Once you enter VIN number hit search and look for your engine serial number.
+You will be taken to an external site where you can check the engine and transmission serial numbers.
+Once you enter VIN, hit search and look for your engine serial number.

 You can also get your engine serial number by calling your MB dealer.
 The serial number will look something like this.

-Mercedes-Benz with the improved parts have engine serial numbers that are higher than:
+Mercedes-Benz, with the improved parts, has engine serial numbers that are higher than:

 - M272 Engine Serial No. 2729..30 468993

 - M273 Engine Serial No. 2739..30 088611